StasVino/feedback-app/README.md

-This feedback app made as a class project following Brad Traversy lesson at https://www.udemy.com/course/react-front-to-back-2022/
+This feedback app was made as a class project from Brad Traversy lesson at https://www.udemy.com/course/react-front-to-back-2022/